Which devices and versions are supported?

 Note: ResinOS 1.x to 2.x updates limit the amount of data you can have in your application's

 /data folder to about 170MB (compressed).
 If you have more data, the update will fail and your device won't be modified.

-For Intel NUC and UP Boards, you can update 2.x versions to versions after 2.2.0.
+- For Intel NUC and UP Boards, you can update all 2.x versions to 2.2.0 and newer.